Skip to content

 The UHI Archaeology Institute has a funded Masters by Research (MRes) studentship available, looking at the burnt bone assemblages from the Ness of Brodgar Neolithic complex.

-by Sigurd TowrieMonday, October 24, 2022 (8:00am)Tuesday, November 8, 2022 (9:04am)
+By Sigurd TowrieMonday, October 24, 2022 (8:00am)Tuesday, November 8, 2022 (9:04am)

 Continue Reading